Howard the Duck: Reception

 The Howard the Duck comic book has been described as "the first successful title aimed at an older audience."
 Former Marvel editor-in-chief Jim Shooter said that Howard "had developed some cult favorite status that extended as far as Hollywood."
 During post-production on Star Wars, George Lucas showed issue #1 to his friends and collaborators Willard Huyck and Gloria Katz, telling them, "this would make a great movie."
 Gerber was surprised at how quickly the character attracted mainstream media attention.
-He was contacted for interviews by New York Magazine, The New Yorker, The Washington Post and others.
+He was contacted for interviews by New York magazine, The New Yorker, The Washington Post, and others.

 "Precious", a song written by Chrissie Hynde for The Pretenders' first album, features the lyric "Now Howard the Duck and Mr. Stress both stayed / Trapped in a world they never made".
 According to lead guitarist James Honeyman-Scott, quoted in Beat magazine, "Chrissie used to read Howard the Duck comic books and then she introduced Howard to [bassist] Pete [Farndon] and Pete was well over the top on it.
 He's got every Howard the Duck comic ever."

 After Gerber parted ways with Marvel in 1978 amid numerous legal and creative disputes, and other writers took over for him, Howard the Duck's popularity diminished rapidly.
 Stan Lee, Shooter and Gerber himself criticized the post-Gerber stories for their lack of substance and clever humor.
 Within three years of Gerber's departure, Marvel had ceased publishing new Howard the Duck material.
-Lucasfilm's big-budget 1986 Howard the Duck movie disappointed critics, audiences and the character's fans alike.
+Lucasfilm's big-budget 1986 Howard the Duck film disappointed critics, audiences and the character's fans alike.
 Although Marvel has occasionally released new Howard comic books, some written by Gerber, and sometimes features the character in other media, Howard's popularity has never again approached what it was in the 1970s.

-In August 2009, Time listed Howard the Duck as one of the "Top 10 Oddest Marvel Characters."
+In August 2009, Time listed Howard the Duck as one of the "Top 10 Oddest Marvel Characters".